 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
 Warren Buffet

 When businesses and individuals consider the true worth of their reputation, they quickly understand the importance of proactively preserving and growing their reputation wealth.
 In recent years, numerous “reputation management” services have cropped up.
 For the most part, these businesses engage in nullifying or removing digital communications that may detract from business’ reputation and promoting positive feedback to balance the results.
-While it is important for businesses to manage their reputation data, the most important aspect of reputation wealth will be governed by what businesses do, as opposed to what they say.
+While it is important for businesses to manage their reputation data in order to ensure customer satisfaction, the most important aspect of reputation wealth will be governed by what businesses do to improve their brand image, as opposed to what they say.

 Deliver on Your Promises

-The essence of a strong, productive reputation, lies first and foremost on how you behave, and in upholding your commitments.
-A brand’s promise is only as strong the clout behind it, and that requires you as the business owner to stick to your word.
+The essence of a good reputation in business lies first and foremost on how you behave, and in upholding your commitments.
+A brand’s promise is only as strong the clout behind it, and that requires you as the business owner to stick to your word to ensure customer satisfaction.

 Take a moment at least once a month, to think about what your business promises its customers and stakeholders.
 Are you upholding the promises that you have made to them?
+Are you doing enough to ensure customer satisfaction?
 Also ask yourself if the service that you provide is not only what you say it is, but also what your customers desire.
 If it isn’t, you can stop now, because your reputation will not sustain your growth to a successful future.
 If it is, you’ve laid the groundwork to build a powerful, valuable reputation.
 In the coming years, business reputation will continue to emerge as a form of capital that will have a growing impact on the value of the products and services you provide and your business as a whole.